Guest Blogger: Jackie Noto

 Type of feedback is an important ingredient in managing the performance of others, but it’s only one aspect.
 If you’re new to OBM, consider taking a CE course on the multi-faceted world of managing workplace behavior.
 Start here:

-Jackie Noto is a second year Master’s student at Florida Institute of Technology studying both Applied Behavior Analysis (ABA) and Organizational Behavior Management (OBM).
+Jackie Noto is a second-year Master’s student at Florida Tech studying both Applied Behavior Analysis (ABA) and Organizational Behavior Management (OBM).
 She received her Bachelor’s degree in Psychology from the University of New England (focus: Mental Health and Rehabilitation).
 Jackie is involved in research FIT and works in OBM and clinical settings, including work with ABA Technologies, Inc. Jackie was a TA for OBM Applied!, April 2018!